gunalan33/Whatsapp-Development/README.md

 # Whatsapp-Development
-This repositary is to be create a chat application
+This repositary is to be create a chat application for future